robcarver17/pysystemtrade/docs/introduction.md

 This is old data, but it's sufficient for playing with.

-*I'll update the data at some point, as well as including methods for you to get your own data*
+*I'll update the data at some point, as well as including methods for you to get your own data from different sources*

 *Technical note: This is the 'back-adjusted' price for the future, formed from stiching adjacent contracts together using the 'panama' method*